SuperOfficeDocs/superoffice-docs/user-guide/en/user/includes/selection-delete-folder.md

-When you delete a folder, all its contents (selections, FAQ entries, reply templates, tables, scripts, macros etc.) are also deleted from SuperOffice Service.
-To do this:
+When you delete a folder, all its contents (selections, FAQ entries, reply templates, tables, scripts, macros etc.) are also deleted from SuperOffice Service. [!include[To do this](../../includes/to-do-this.md)]

 1. Go to the required folder.
 2. Click the name of the folder.